 - Research: Proposals with a specific hypothesis-driven question designed into research work makes up this category, the major area of Center grant funding.

-- Project: Proposals designed to demonstrate, educate, plan and build capacity or outreach are in this category.
+- Project: Proposals designed to demonstrate, educate, plan and build capacity or outreach fall into this category.

-- Water: water quality, hydrology, water use and water infrastructure.
+- Water: water quality, hydrology, water use and water management.
 (Malcolm Robertson)

 - Soil: soil health and systems: knowledge and practices that positively impact the self-renewing capacity of soil.
 (Malcolm Robertson)

 - Landscape: adoption of multiple sustainable practices in targeted Iowa agricultural systems and landscapes.
 (Malcolm Robertson)

 - Crops: alternative crops, crop selection, crop development, cultivation practices and factors contributing to plant health or productivity.
 (Malcolm Robertson)

 - Integrated Farming Systems: crop-livestock production systems (mixed or integrated farming systems) designed to clearly demonstrate improvement to the quality of soil, water, air, wlidlife habitat and the landscape.
 (Malcolm Robertson)

 - Energy: production and utilization of energy in agriculture and food production.
 (Malcolm Robertson)

 - Livestock Systems: livestock enterprises, nutrition, housing and other practices used in livestock husbandry.
 (Malcolm Robertson)